itlab-vision/dl-benchmark/README.md

       based on Intel® Optimizations for TensorFlow for several public models.
     - [`validation_results_tflite.md`](results/validation/validation_results_tflite.md)
-      is a table that confirms correctness of inference implementation based on TensorFlow Lite for several public models.
+      is a table that confirms correctness of inference implementation based on TensorFlow Lite for public models.
     - [`validation_results_mxnet_gluon_modelzoo.md`](results/validation/validation_results_mxnet_gluon_modelzoo.md)
-      is a table that confirms correctness of inference implementation based on MXNet.
+      is a table that confirms correctness of inference implementation based on MXNet for [GluonCV-models][gluoncv-omz].

   - [`mxnet_models_checklist.md`](results/mxnet_models_checklist.md) contains a list
     of deep models inferred by MXNet checked in the DLI benchmark.